monocurl/quarve_book/src/state.md

 applied, which can be surprisingly useful.

 For many types, such as integers and floats, the 'action' of how you change the value is simply setting it.
+However, this is not always the case.
 For instance, the action for a vector is a sequence of inserts or removals.
 ```rust
 let store = Store::new(vec![Store::new(false)]);